hasnasalah/personal-blog-sba/README.md

 This is  personal Blog project that allow the user to create a new post with

 ## Features
-add a new post by addinga title and content also, validation for empty field.
+* Add a new post by addinga title and content also, validation for empty field.
-Click the Edit button on a post to update the title and content in a modal.
+* Click the Edit button on a post to update the title and content in a modal.
-Click the Delete button to remove a post.
+* Click the Delete button to remove a post.
-All posts are saved in localStorage and loaded automatically when the page is refreshed.
+* All posts are saved in localStorage and loaded automatically when the page is refreshed.

 ## Technologies Used